What Is Data Aggregation Tool – Everything You Need To Know

 The methodology and approach used by the system should be proven.
 Development speeding tools should be provided to users.

-The solution should be easily implementable and so it should not require heavy training.
+The solution should be easily implementable, and so it should not require heavy training.
 Control processes and management of utility should be in place.

 The solution should be priced as per the needs of the business.
 There should not be any long-term costs hidden with the solution that is being supported.

-Performance: Speed, responsiveness and quality of the application come under performance.
+Performance: Speed, responsiveness, and quality of the application come underperformance.
 Time taking queries no longer come under the category which is acceptable to business users.

 Also, the data that is received by them must be fresh.
 Recent information is in demand in the market in seconds and minutes.
-This is required to make decisions which are judicious in nature.
+This is required to make decisions that are judicious in nature.

-Performance of the same should not be dependent on the users.
+The performance of the same should not be dependent on the users.
 It should be predictable.
 It also should be independent of variations according to time of the day.